-Most of the indicators in Chapter II are shown by age categories, generally children ages 0 to 15, adults ages 16 to 64, and adults 65 and older.
-Youth 16, 17 and 18 years of age are often classified with adults because they are considered potential members of the labor force in many labor force statistics.
-Indicators based on program administrative data (Indicator 3) and many of the risk factors presented in Chapter III, however, use published data that generally define “children” to include all individuals less than 18 years of age.
+Most of the indicators are shown by age categories, generally children ages 0-15, adults 16-64, and adults 65 and older.
+Youth 17 and 18 years of age are often classified with adults because they are considered potential members of the labor force in many labor force statistics.
+Many of the risk factors, however, use published data that define “children” to include all individuals less than 18 years of age.

 Race and Ethnicity

-Estimates based on 2002 (and more recent) Current Population Survey (CPS) and Survey of Income and Program Participation (SIPP) data are affected by a change in the survey questionnaire that allows individuals to report one or more races.
+Estimates based on 2002 (and more recent) CPS data are affected by a change in the CPS questionnaire that allows individuals to report one or more races.
 This change was implemented to comply with the 1997 Standards for Federal Data on Race and Ethnicity.
-In 2000, the Office of Management and Budget (OMB) published guidelines for implementing these new standards.
-To accommodate the race categories under the new standards, CPS and SIPP estimates for racial/ethnic categories beginning in 2002 are for persons who are Non-Hispanic White (and no other race), Non-Hispanic Black (and no other race) and Hispanic (of any race).
+In 2000, the Office of Management and Budget published guidelines for implementing these new standards.
+To accommodate the race categories under the new standards, CPS estimates for racial/ethnic categories beginning in 2002 are for persons who are non-Hispanic white (and no other race), non-Hispanic black (and no other race) and Hispanic (of any race).
 Persons who reported more than one race are included in the total for all persons but are not shown under any race category.

 Family Structure Categories

-For the primary measure of dependency, as well as selected indicators and many of our risk factor measures, estimates are provided for individual persons by family structure (see SUM 1, Indicator 1, Indicator 2, Indicator 5, ECON 3, ECON 7, and WORK 1).
+For the primary measure of dependency in this 2005 report, estimates are provided for individual persons by family structure (see SUM1 and IND1).
 For these measures, the entire population is subdivided into the following four groups: